burke-md/LMS/mod13/README.md

 - Deploy `CloneTester.sol`
 - Deploy `StandardToken.sol` as an upgradable contract (Select deploy w/ proxy)

-- Use `createClone` from the `CloneMaker.sol` contract to clone the implementation of the StandardToken
+- Use `createClone` from the `CloneMaker.sol` contract to clone the implementation of the StandardToken.
-- Call the initialize function manually => This will need to be smoothed out but will potentially allow for dynamic initialization of clones
+This function also initializes the contract.

 ## See also: